Contributed by Barb Lindsoe

 Since that visit years ago, I have become interested in my own genealogy.
 One of my ancestors is listed on the Lincoln Logs as someone who served under Abraham Lincoln in the Black Hawk War.

 I guess that's why seeing the buildings at the park took on a new dimension for me.
 My ancestor would have walked this area and lived the life that is portrayed in New Salem.
-Typical day to day life in New Salem is shared by the wonderful, knowledgeable volunteers in the park who, obviously want to educate visitors about young Abe.
+Typical day to day life in the New Salem Village is shared by the wonderful, knowledgeable volunteers in the park who, obviously want to educate visitors about young Abe.

 In the village, you will find replicas of the Joshua Miller blacksmith shop, a schoolhouse and church, a carding mill and wool house, and replicas of many of the residences from Abraham Lincolns early life.
 And of course, there is the First Berry-Lincoln store, where Abe served as a clerk.